CaptainDario/DaKanji-mobile/README.md

 # Important!
-This repository is not longer being updated.
+For various reasons, I decided to no longer make the code of DaKanji publicly available.
-For various reasons I decided to no longer make the code of DaKanji publicly available.
+Therefore the source code of this repository will not be updated anymore.
-However the release section will always have the newest releases.
+However, the release section will always have the newest releases.
-Also bugs can be reported here and I will take care of them.
+Also, bugs can be reported here and I will take care of them.

 <img src="./media/banner.png" alt="DaKanji" style="display:block;margin-left:auto;margin-right:auto;" width="40%"/>
 <table>